Festival ADAR

 Active

-In-house audiovisual and editorial archive for communications, press, and grant applications.
+In-house audiovisual and editorial archive for communication, press, and open calls.

 Verified data

-• • Thousands of attendees and prominent coverage in regional press, as well as national media including RNE.
+• Thousands of attendees and prominent coverage in regional press, as well as national coverage including RNE.

 Source: ADAR project report.